 From connected bikes and treadmills to mirrors and rowing machines, you can cover all your fitness needs with one piece of gym equipment, leaving even the most die-hard of gym-goers with a newfound love and respect for working out at home.

 There are so many brands out there jumping on the connected home fitness bandwagon, from brands that you know and trust like NordicTrack and Bowflex to newcomers like Tempo and MYX Fitness, you have no shortage of options and it doesn’t appear that this trend will be dying out anytime soon.

-In this article, we’re going to explore the ProForm Vue, one of the newest fitness mirrors to hit the market from a brand that’s well-known for creating quality, affordable fitness equipment.
+In this article, we’re going to explore the ProForm Vue, one of the newest fitness mirrors (not to be confused with the original MIRROR Gym)to hit the market from a brand that’s well-known for creating quality, affordable fitness equipment.
 ProForm’s version of the fitness mirror comes equipped with a set of weights, allowing it to compete with the likes of Tempo and NordicTrack’s Vault.
 But is the Vue mirror worth it?
 Let’s explore so that you can decide for yourself.